 Advisor recommendations

 This section pulls the cost-related recommendations from Azure Advisor, listing things such as resizing or shutting down underutilized resources, leveraging reserved instances, or modifying service configurations.
-As best practice, you should check this on a regular basis for up-to-date recommendations.
+As a best practice, you should check this regularly for up-to-date recommendations.

 2. Billing